danarchy85/artificer_ruby/README.md

 or simply does not exist, the program will skip the rest of this group's routines and continue on to any other repository groups.

-If the routine is a string as `prepare_new_local_repository` is in this example, it will call that method with no arguments passed.
+If the routine is a string as `create_archive_local_repository` is in this example, it will call that method with no arguments passed.

 If the routine is a hash as `cache_remote_repository` is in this example, the key is the method name, and its value is an array of arguments that will be passed to that called method.
-Here we see `['/repodata/', 5]` passed as the path being cached, and 5 as the limit to number of artifacts to cache.
+This example passes `['/repodata/', 5]` as the path to be cached, and 5 as the limit to number of artifacts to cache.
-This limit is purely for testing/debugging and is probably not something most users will use.
+This limit is purely for testing/debugging and is probably not something most users will use, but it is set in this example to prevent a full replication of Oracle Linux 8's repository.

-`copy_remote_repository_cache` also accepts arguments, but in this case it will copy the full repository, so no argument is passed.
+The `copy_remote_repository_cache` routine also accepts arguments, but in this case it will copy the full repository, so no argument is passed.

-See each routine's documentation for what arguments are accepted.
+See each routine's documentation in RDoc for what arguments are accepted.

     ---
     OL8_BaseOS:
     routines:
-      - prepare_new_local_repository
+      - create_archive_local_repository
       - cache_remote_repository:
           - "/repodata/"
           - 5